-Superfetch and Prefetch services are parts of Windows 10 features that helps accelerate the startup of frequently used apps.
-Since the services have to loads data into memory and drives as cache, they may cause negative impact on gaming performance or multimedia processing on your PC.
-If that’s the case, this short tutorial will show you how to disable Superfetch and Prefetch services in Windows 10.
+Superfetch and Prefetch services are parts of Windows 11 and Windows 10 features that helps accelerate the startup of frequently used apps.
+Since the services have to preload data into memory and drives as cache, they may cause negative impact on gaming performance or multimedia processing on your PC.

 Should you disable Superfetch and Prefetch?

 Superfetch is a service that caches data of frequently used programs into memory to help them start quicker.
 Since the process can take quite some CPU, RAM and Disk resources, it may sometimes cause high CPU and Disk usage issue (sometimes spike to or stuck at 100% CPU or Disk usage in some slower PC).